bytedance-fanqie-ai/MOSAIC/README.md

 ## 🚀 Updates
 To support research and the open-source community, we will release the entire project—including datasets, inference pipelines, and model weights.
 Thank you for your patience and continued support! 🌟
-- ⬜ Release arXiv paper
+- ✅ Release arXiv paper
-- ⬜ Release inference code
+- ✅ Release codes
-- ⬜ Release model checkpoints
+- ✅ Release model checkpoints (512x512), 1024x1024 is coming soon.
 - ⬜ Release the SemAlign-MS dataset

 <!-- ✅ -->